-- 3. Always check the facepiece seal, the system seal, and the operation of the end of service alarms using the following procedure: - a) Completely close the cylinder valve by pushing in on the cylinder valve and rotating it clockwise. - b) Breathe on respirator.
-As the air pressure falls in the respirator, one or more of the end of service indicator alarms will actuate. - c) Immediately on actuation of any end of service indicator alarm, hold breath momentarily and make certain that the VIBRALERT and HEADS-UP DISPLAY and, if installed, the Beacon Alarm and electronic end of service time indicator, all actuate (rapid clicking of the VIBRALERT Alarm, rapid flashing of the HEADS-UP DISPLAY red light, and, if installed, flashes of red light for the Beacon Alarm and from the electronic end of service time indicator, audible signal from Sensor Module and flashing display "LOW AIR"). - d) Resume breathing on the respirator until all air stops flowing from the breathing regulator.
-Inhale slowly and hold breath momentarily.
-No leakage of air shall be detected into the facepiece and the facepiece shall be drawn slightly to the face. - e) Open cylinder valve and breathe normally.
-If installed, the electronic end of service time indicator will continue briefly then stop. - 4.
+- 6. Always check the facepiece seal, the system seal, and the operation of the end of service alarms using the following procedure: - a) Completely close the cylinder valve by pushing in on the cylinder valve and rotating it clockwise. - b) Breathe on respirator.
+As the air pressure falls in the respirator, one or more of the end of service indicator alarms will actuate. - c) Immediately on actuation of any end of service indicator alarm, hold breath momentarily and make certain that the VIBRALERT and HEADS-UP DISPLAY both actuate (rapid clicking of the VIBRALERT Alarm, rapid flashing of the HEADS-UP DISPLAY red light. - d) Resume breathing on the respirator until all air stops flowing from the breathing regulator. - e) NEGATIVE PRESSURE LEAK TEST: Inhale slowly and hold breath momentarily.
+No leakage of air shall be detected into the facepiece and the facepiece shall be drawn slightly to the face - e) Open cylinder valve and breathe normally.
+If installed, the electronic end of service time indicator will continue briefly then stop. - f).
 If the environment is suitably quiet, leakage from the facepiece can also be detected by listening for a flow of air while holding your breath.
 Inhale and hold your breath momentarily.
 Do not depress air saver/donning switch.
-Air should not be heard flowing into the facepiece from the regulator and no flow of air shall be detected outward from the facepiece. - 5.
-If air leakage is detected during either step 3 or step 4 above, depress the air saver/donning switch on the top of the regulator, remove the facepiece and repeat the facepiece donning steps above.
-If a user seal check is unsatisfactory either per the user instructions above or the OSHA fit testing process, the use of Mask Seal Kit P/N 805655-01 is required.
+Air should not be heard flowing into the facepiece from the regulator and no flow of air shall be detected outward from the facepiece. - g) If any air leakage is detected during any of the above tests, depress the air saver/donning switch on the top of the regulator, remove the facepiece and repeat the facepiece donning steps. - h) If a user seal check is unsatisfactory either per the user instructions above or the OSHA fit testing process, the use of Mask Seal Kit P/N 805655-01 is required.
 The Mask Seal Kit is provided with the full facepiece.
 Refer to the INSTALLATION AND USE INSTRUCTIONS, SCOTT P/N 89462-01, included with the Mask Seal Kit.
 This is a NIOSH approved component to enhance the fit of the facepiece.
-If leakage persists, do not use the respirator. - 6.
+If leakage persists, do not use the respirator. - 9.
 Put on any other required protective head gear or protective clothing.
 Be sure that any head gear, helmet or protective clothing does not interfere with the use of the respirator.
-The head must move freely without dislodging the facepiece or disturbing the face to facepiece seal.

-See ANSI Standard Z88.2 entitled Practices for Respiratory Protection for additional information.
+The head must move freely without dislodging the facepiece or disturbing the face to facepiece seal. - See ANSI Standard Z88.2 entitled Practices for Respiratory Protection for additional information.
 When the respirator is used in conjunction with fire fighting, see NFPA Standard 1500, entitled Standard on Fire Department Occupational Safety and Health Program for additional information.